S7achin/_happytone/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+How to Run this Project

+1. create a simple flutter app with name _happytone
+2. include dependencies in pubspec.yaml file from this project files.
+3. include assets and lib folder as it is to your project